hughbien/notebook/khan_academy_probability.md

     8 = 2 * 2 * 2

+Think about it in terms of a tree.
+At each branch, there are 2 possible paths.
+So given that you need to traverse 3 levels, you'll get 2^3 possible leaf nodes.

 Instead of writing out all the possible combinations, re-frame the question:

     P(at least one H) = P(not getting all tails)